tazama-lf/admin-service/README.md

 ## Overview

-The **Admin service** is a Node.js-based API designed for administrative tasks, particularly focusing on report management.
-It leverages the **Fastify** framework to provide a high-performance and low-overhead API interface.
-This document provides an in-depth look at the API, including setup requirements, a detailed overview of the application, and specific route documentation.
+The **Admin Service** is a Node.js-based API designed for administrative tasks, with a particular focus on report and condition management.
+It utilizes the Fastify framework to deliver a high-performance and low-overhead API interface.
+This document offers an in-depth examination of the API, covering setup requirements, a comprehensive overview of the application, and detailed route documentation.

 ## Pre-requisites